chemouna/AlgorithmsCatalog/README.md

 catalog algorithms by the general problems they solve and describe them in a more clear and formal way with their invariants, preconditions and postconditions and the example of problems they solve.

+I will for each general algorithm try to provide a little bit more formal description, and describe how to identify how a problem is solved by it.

 ## Pointer algorithms